Spoletino. I say Spoletino; you say Trebbiano

 Nero Oro Nero d’Avola Appassimento, DOC Sicilia, 2017

-Nero Oro Nero d’Avola Appassimento, DOC Sicilia, 2017 Nero Oro comes from the Feudo di Santa Tresa estate in Sicily, in collaboration with a company called The Wine People.
-It’s intriguing in several ways, and not just because of the taste.
-Firstly, it’s 100% Nero d’Avola, a grape indigenous to Sicily and one of it’s best varieties.
-Since the 1990’s, …
+Nero Oro Nero d’Avola Appassimento, DOC Sicilia, 2017 Nero Oro comes from the Feudo di Santa Tresa estate in Sicily in collaboration with a company called The Wine People.
+It’s intriguing in several ways, not just because of the taste.
+Firstly, it’s 100% Nero d’Avola, a grape indigenous to Sicily and one of its best varieties.
+Since the 1990s, it …

 Vermentino di Sardegna DOC, Part 2